JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

 ---

-Julia's `getindex` function has been overloaded to allow coefficients of a state to be accessed by the basis states' labels:
+Julia's `getindex` function has been overloaded to allow coefficients of a state to be accessed by the basis states' labels, and is generally faster than using inner products for coefficient selection:

 ```julia
 julia> k = normalize(sum(i->d" i * | i > ", 1:3))